laughingman868/Projects/FLIR ADAS Object Detection.md

 # Update the session to view the predictions
 session = fo.launch_app(view=predictions_view)
 ```
 The image below shows a screen shot of the Fiftyone interface.
 The detections and segmentations fields are the original annotations, and the predictions are from the inference.
-Right clicking the names allows the confidence to be adjusted via slider, and a custom color can be used as well.
+Right clicking the names allows the confidence to be adjusted via slider, and a custom color can be set as well.

 ![fiftyone_capture](assets/images/fiftyone_capture.JPG)